February 23, 2024

 In this article, we will explain exactly how attic ventilation needs to work to doing its job and explain how roof ridge vents work in comparison to standard roof vents.
 Hopefully, this information will help you to make an educated decision when it comes time to decide what’s right for your home.

 If you know about attic ventilation already, you can skip down to the section entitles “How Do Roof Ridge Vents Work? – An Easy Explanation With Diagram to learn about how ridge vents work…

 Ok, and foremost, to understand roof ridge vents work to provide the proper amount of fresh air exchange in your attic, it would help to know a bit about roof ventilation first.

 Roof Ventilation Basics – Why Does Roof Ventilation Matter?

 No matter what type of roof vents you have in your home; roof static vents, low profile roof vents, or “louvered vents, ” gable vents, or roof ridge vents, every roof vent has one main purpose: And that is to keep a continual exchange of fresh air moving through your attic.

 Without fresh air circulating through your attic, you are setting yourself up for a ton of issues, like; improper heating and cooling, higher energy bills, extra wear on your air conditioners, rust, moisture buildup, mold and mildew, ice dams, sagging or soft decking, premature deterioration of your roofing system, and more.

-According to the Minnesota Department of Labor and Industry,’s Residential Building Code in Section R806 Roof Ventilation asphalt shingle roofs are required to have a minimum of one-foot net free ventilating area per 150ft. of vented space.
+According to the Minnesota Department of Labor and Industry’s Residential Building Code in Section R806 Roof Ventilation asphalt shingle roofs is required to have a minimum of one-foot net free ventilating area per 150ft. of vented space.

 Now that we know the reasons why roof ventilation is important, let’s discuss your question, “How Do Ridge Vents Work?”